A Meat-Lover’s Guide to Portuguese Beef

 Where to Enjoy Portuguese Beef?

 This is a tough question, as steak houses aren’t synonymous with Portugal.
 That said, this is slowly changing, and an article we’ll tackle in more detail in the future.
-But to error on the side of caution, our best suggestion is twofold: either dine at high-end hotel or restaurant or hightail it to the source (terra).
-Some of the best examples of these meats are, understandably, in the region itself; and there’s no better people to suggest a great restaurant than the locals.
+But to err on the side of caution, our best suggestion is twofold: either dine at a high-end hotel or restaurant or hightail it to the source (terra).
+Some of the best examples of these meats are, understandably, in the region itself; and there are no better people to suggest a great restaurant than the locals.
 If you are in Lisbon, however, check out: Café de São Bento, Carvoaria Jacto, O Talho, Sul and Cantinho do Avillez in Lisbon.
-In Porto, look for Reitoria, Rib Beef & Wine and Tenra.
+In Porto, look for Reitoria, Cumplice Steakhouse and Muu Steakhouse.

-If, however, you’re dying for a guided tour of these gorgeous meats, savoring their charred intoxicating flavor, drop us a line.
-We’d love an excuse to custom design a foodie tour specifically for you!
+If you’re “dying” for a guided tour of these gorgeous Portuguese meats, savoring their charred intoxicating flavor, drop us a line.
+We’d love an excuse to invite you on our Culinary Food Tour of Portugal, a private cooking experience with a Michelin chef, a Food Tour of Porto or custom design a foodie tour specifically for you and your carnivore friends!